 Brisbane-born and raised, Nicola graduated from the Queensland Conservatorium Griffith University (QCGU) in 2020, where she studied under the tutelage of Peter Luff, Ysolt Clark and Malcolm Stewart.
 Nicola was a member of the Griffith Honours College.
 Upon commencement of her studies in 2017, she was awarded a Sir Samuel Griffith Scholarship.
 As a soloist, Nicola performed the first movement of Haydn’s First Horn Concerto with the QCGU Symphony Orchestra, in December 2020.

 Nicola relishes her time playing in orchestras, and regularly freelances across Australia.
 She is a casual musician with the Queensland Symphony Orchestra, Queensland Pops Orchestra, Camerata – Queensland’s Chamber Orchestra, Melbourne Symphony Orchestra, Sydney Symphony Orchestra, and Orchestra Victoria.

-As a mentee with Ensemble Q Nicola has performed twice with the Lisa Gasteen National Opera School, under conductors Simone Young and Ward Stare, and in September 2020 appeared on the Melbourne Digital Concert Hall.
+As a mentee with EnsembleQ, Nicola has performed twice with the Lisa Gasteen National Opera School under conductors Simone Young and Ward Stare.
 She has also been invited on two occasions to be a guest broadcaster on Brisbane’s 4MBS Classic FM radio station.
 Nicola loves exploring less frequently performed works for the horn, and has a keen interest in performing works by Australian and female composers.
 She has enjoyed being exposed to the horn in all its historical contexts, and has loved learning baroque and natural horn with Carla Blackwood.

-Photo by Pia Johnson
+Photo by Pia Johnson.